northern-information/mapcorps.net/collections/_logs/001-awashed-ashore.md

 ---
 Awashed ashore this island of stability, I blinked in the iridium light.
 Our waterlogged map slowly curling in the dry heat, old scribblings of trigonometry fading.

-"It is done with a filter ping," Trent said, and summoned thunder in that cloudless sky.
+"It is done with a [filter ping](#4)," Trent said, and summoned thunder in that cloudless sky.

 ![Filter Ping](/assets/logs/filter-ping.jpg)

-Ryan was tracking at a different frame-rate than I, but that was precisely why we were a team.
+Ryan was tracking at a different frame-rate than I, but that was precisely why we are a team.
 New paradigms require new tactics.
 And here, at the University of Maps, new paradigms abound.
 How many more still remained unwritten?

+> Indeed, time slippage is a phenomenon frequently encountered by synthesists, both within the machine and without.

 There were still many weeks ahead, but already it felt as though we had been on this journey for a millennium.
 And perhaps we had.
 Indeed, time slippage is a phenomenon frequently encountered by synthesists, both within the machine and without.